tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 ![Secure Transfer](Images/arcade_token_secure_transfer.png)

 Now, attempt to make the same transaction.
-You will need to ignore a `Gas estimation failed` error -- this is because even the EVM knows an error is likely to occur.
+You will need to ignore a `Gas estimation failed` error — this is because even the EVM knows an error is likely to occur.

-Sending the transaction anyway will result in an error like:
+Sending the transaction anyway will result in an error such as:

 ![MetaMask Failed](Images/metamask_failed.png)